The Final Gamble

 ...a significant episode of ethnic and political violence...

-The conflict continued until the night of April 2, when resistance ceased after extensive destruction and loss of life.
+The conflict continued until the night of the 2nd April, when resistance ceased after extensive destruction and loss of life.

 Reports vary, but contemporary sources like The New York Times estimated casualties to be between 2,000 and 12,000, highlighting the brutal and chaotic nature of the events.